timatooth/udraw/README.md

 # udraw

-_udraw_ is a multiplayer drawing application which expands in size allowing very large drawings on an (unlimited?) sized surface.
-Each area of the canvas is broken into 256x256 pixel tiles which are drawn on a single HTML5 canvas seamlessly.
+_udraw_ lets you draw and pan on a very large canvas.
+It uses a single HTML5 canvas which is broken up into tiles which are saved on a server.
+Many people can draw in the same area with WebSocket and WebRTC Peer-to-Peer connections for realtime updating.

 ### Demo
 A live demo is available at [https://udraw.me](https://udraw.me)

 #### Features
-- Live mouse movement
+- Mobile 2 finger touch gestures for panning
 - Color picker, eyedropper, Retina support, Sketchy pencil (based off mrdoobs 'harmony' app)
-- WASD, Arrow keys and Middle Mouse Button pan around
+- WASD, Arrow keys and Middle Mouse Button for pan around on PC
 - Shortcuts for Brush, Line, Eyedropper etc.

 ## Operation
 The _udraw_ server uses Redis for storage of PNG tiles which are accessed via a basic RESTful API.
-Real time events are sent over WebSocket using Socket.IO.
+Real time events are sent over WebSocket using Socket.IO or if possible leveraging WebRTC with Socket.IO-P2P.

-WebRTC support is the next goal for *hopefully faster* Peer-to-Peer support while Socket.IO operates for signaling and relay as fallback.

 ### Requirements
  - Redis server running on localhost
- - Node.js
- - Gulp (```npm install  -g gulp```)

 ## Build & Run
     git clone https://github.com/timatooth/udraw